QUICK ESCAPE FROM SITE

 D – facilitating or bearing witness to a marriage in the knowledge or reasonable suspicion of the lack of consent of one of the parties.

-Some advocates have argued that criminal penalties are more effective because they recognize domestic violence as a crime and embody a statement by society that this abuse will not be tolerated.
+Some advocates have argued that criminal penalties are more effective because they recognize violence against women as a crime and embody a statement by society that domestic violence and forced marriages will not be tolerated.
 While an abuser is held "accountable" in both an OFP and a criminal proceeding, the sanctions available in criminal proceedings are considerably more severe.
 Orders for protection simply limit the defendant's conduct; criminal sanctions label that conduct as wrong.
 (See: Orders for Protection, StopVAW, The Advocates for Human Rights) Furthermore, criminalizing the offence of forced marriage will impact public attitudes, deter forced marriages, facilitate the public sector response, grant greater bargaining power to youth, and clarify and facilitate action against perpetrators.

 The Norwegian government chose to criminalize the offence for its deterrent effect, but also adopted rules governing situations where forced marriages may be driven abroad.